xummichelle/CCC-python-solutions/README.md

 # CCC-python-solutions
 Solutions to some of the past ccc contest questions using Python 3.
-Only includes questions I practiced before paticipating in the CCC.
-Scores are shown in each solution, only one of them is 3/15.
+Includes questions I practiced before participating in the 2022 CCC, and solutions I submitted to 2022 CCC.
+Scores are shown in each solution.